 - This includes part-time and full-time registration.
 Please note that the 2017-2018 insurance premiums have changed.
-Under LSU Student Accident & Sickness Insurance Plan (SASIP), new incoming students with F visa status and J visa status will be automatically charged $1,009 for the fall 2018 plan.
-This charge provides students with medical health insurance coverage from August 14, 2018 through January 5, 2019.
+Under LSU Student Accident & Sickness Insurance Plan (SASIP), new incoming students with F visa status and J visa status will be automatically charged $1529 for the spring/summer 2019 plan.
+This charge provides students with medical health insurance coverage from January 6, 2019 through August 13, 2019.

 - PLEASE NOTE: Do not select or remove the LSU student medical health insurance plan through MyLSU or Gallagher Student Health/United HealthCare online website if you hold F or J visa status since this will cause errors in your fee bill and insurance problems.

 - The following students should contact Gallagher Student Health/United HealthCare (LSU's

 insurance company) directly at 1-844-288-4920 or visit Gallagher Student Health/United HealthCare to purchase or continue their LSU medical health insurance coverage since they are

 NOT automatically charged for LSU's student medical health insurance plan:

 - Non-immigrant international students with visa status other than F and J.

 - Students who are registered as Degree Only (DO) for spring 2019.